wwang-chcn/Giotto_ReadtheDocs/rd_md/evaluate_expr_matrix.md

 ## Description

-Evaluate expression matrices that are provided as input.
+Evaluate expression matrices that are provided as input and converts them to preferred format for Giotto object.
+A filepath can also be provided through `inputmatrix` param.
+If this is done, the function will attempt to read the matrix file in using [`readExprMatrix`](#readexprmatrix) .

 ## Usage